 One of the best things about using an iPhone camera is the ability to experiment with lots of third-party apps.
 In recent years Apple has opened a lot of controls up to developers, including shutter speed, white balance and exposure.
 This means that influencer shots now have more freedom than ever.
 There are many apps out there which can help you take even better photos, from ProCam 5 to the free VSCO App.
 Editing applications are also a great option.
 Snapseed, for example, offers some of the best free software for editing photos, and it’s available for both iOS and Android!

 9. Practice really does make perfect.

 Above all else, essential influencer tips essentially boil down to the old saying “practice makes perfect”.
-Many established influencers have little to no professional photography training and got where they are through practice alone.
+Many established influencers have little to no professional photography training and got to where they are through practice alone.
 As long as you try to learn more about what makes a great image, success can’t be far away!
-The best influencers are always growing organically with their audience, so don’t shy away from admitting that you always have room to grow.
+The best influencers are always growing organically with their audience, so don’t shy away from admitting that you can do the same.

 By Angharad Miller